jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 144 Restriction on when Minister may call in matter
-The Minister must not call in a matter (by making a direction under section 142(2))— (a) more than 5 working days after the close of the last day on which submissions may be made, if the local authority has notified the matter; or
+The Minister must not call in a matter (by making a direction under section 142(2))— (a) later than 5 working days before the date fixed for the commencement of the hearing, if the local authority has notified the matter; or
   (b) after the local authority gives notice of its decision or recommendation on the matter, if the local authority has decided not to notify the matter.

 ### 144A EPA to advise and make recommendations to Minister in relation to call-in